wp-plugins/activecampaign-subscription-forms/readme.txt

 = 2.1 =
 * Changed internal API requests to use only API URL and Key instead of Username and Password.
 * Provided option to remove style blocks from embedded form code, and converting <input type="button" into <input type="submit".

+= 3.0 =
+* Re-wrote widget backend to use most recent WordPress Widget structure.
+* Streamlined code and API usage.
+* Ability to reset or refresh your forms.
+* Better form width detection.

 == Upgrade Notice ==